jrhoun/liferay-learn/docs/dxp/7.2.x/en/collaboration-and-social/02-message-boards/01-getting-started-with-message-boards.md

 # Getting Started with Message Boards

-Liferay DXP's Message Boards app is a state of the art forum application which can be added to a DXP instance, a site, or page.
-An instance's message board can be used on any of its pages.
-A message board can be [scoped to a site](https://help.liferay.com/hc/articles/360028819992-Widget-Scope), including a regular site, an organization’s site, or a user's profile site or dashboard site.
+Liferay DXP's Message Boards app is a state of the art forum application which can be added to any DXP site page.
+A message board on DXP can be [scoped to a site](https://help.liferay.com/hc/articles/360028819992-Widget-Scope), including a regular site, an organization’s site, or a user's profile site or dashboard site.

 ## Deploying the Message Boards App

-The fastest way to begin using the _Message Boards_ app is by deploying the app to a site page.
+The fastest way to begin using the _Message Boards_ app is to deploy the MB widget to a site page.
 See the [Creating Page](https://help.liferay.com/hc/articles/360029132211-Creating-Pages) article on how to create page.

 1. Navigate to the site where the forum is to be created (in this example, the default Liferay DXP Guest site).
 1. Go to the site page (e.g. _Forum Page_)